microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 ### Implement SVR

-It's time to implement SVR, which you'll do from the `SVR` library that you installed earlier.
+Now, It's time to implement SVR:

-Now you need to follow several steps

   1. Define the model by calling `SVR()` and passing in the model hyperparameters: kernel, gamma, c and epsilon
   2. Prepare the model for the training data by calling the `fit()` function.